 You’ve probably heard that olive oil is a healthy oil for cooking, dressing salads, and more.

 But did you know that olive oil is also good enough to drink?
-Some health professionals swear by drinking olive oil before bed.
+Some health professionals swear by drinking olive oil at night.
 But not just any olive oil – for this you’ll need the good stuff.

 Drinking olive oil is a popular remedy for digestive system problems in some Mediterranean cultures and natural medicine circles.
 According to Healthline, “anecdotal stories claim that drinking the oil can detoxify your body, soothe your stomach, and even aid weight loss.”
 Some believe that drinking olive oil neat has more benefits than eating olive oil as part of a meal.